 Field Work in Milwaukee

-Programming in Milwaukee begins this fall, with all 14 branches of the Milwaukee Public Library hosting Urban Wildlife workshops for children, who will learn about animals native to the Milwaukee area and write poems about them.
-The Milwaukee Public Museum’s adult programming launches in February 2019 with The Botany of Beverages, an exploration of the tastes, science, and poetry of beer and other drinks.
-These events will be followed by a teen poetry contest, concerts, poetry walks led by poets and scientists, and an event to celebrate the opening of the poetry path in April 2019.
+Programming in Milwaukee began in fall 2018, with all 14 branches of the Milwaukee Public Library hosting Urban Wildlife workshops for children, who will learn about animals native to the Milwaukee area and write poems about them.
+The Milwaukee Public Museum’s adult programming launched in February 2019 with The Botany of Beverages, an exploration of the tastes, science, and poetry of beer and other drinks, a teen poetry contest, concert, poetry walks, and more.
+Still to come: more Urban Wildlife workshops, plus an event to celebrate the opening of the poetry path in Spring 2019.

 Field Work in Salt Lake City

-In Salt Lake City, Field Work programming began in September at NHMU with a three-part series called Science Café:
+In Salt Lake City, Field Work programming began in September at NHMU with a three-part series, part of Science Café:

 - Paleontologist Randy Irmis and archaeologist Shannon Boomgarden in dialogue with poets Michael Sowder and Paisley Rekdal (9/19);